 The multi-platform follow up to 2014’s South Park: The Stick of Truth turns away from the fantasy theme and has the kids playing superheroes.
-We find out what the Coon and Friends will have to face in their next adventure in South Park: The Fractured But Whole and when you will be able to play it.
+We find out what the Coon and Friends will have to face in their next adventure in South Park: The Fractured But Whole and where you can buy it from.

 When is South Park The Fractured But Whole released in the UK?

-Where to preorder South Park The Fractured But Whole
+Best South Park: The Fractured But Whole deals

-Game is now taking preorders for South Park The Fractured But Whole for all platforms.
+Game is now taking orders for South Park: The Fractured But Whole for all platforms.
 We’ve collected all the links for you below to make it easier!
 The deluxe editions for PS4 and Xbox One get you the entire Stick of Truth game for free, as well as a special costume and perk pack.